azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 ## Create the service_principal sub-module

-The AKS service requires a Service Principal itself.
-The Service Principal that is created will automatically be assigned the Contributor role on the new Resource Groups that the AKS Provider deploys.
-Terraform has the ability to create Service Principals so we will make use of that.
+The AKS service requires a service principal itself.
+The service principal that is created will automatically be assigned the Contributor role on the new resource groups that the AKS provider deploys.
+Terraform has the ability to create service principals so we will make use of that.
 We'll keep it tidy by hiding those resource types in a sub-module.

 * Open the service_principal sub-folder in the VSCode explorer
 * Copy the following code block into the service_principal module's main.tf